vangork/objectscale-client/README.md

 # ObjectScale-Client

-This repo provides a rust client for Dell ObjectScale for Identity and Access Management (IAM), bucket, multi-tenancy management.
+This repo provides a rust client for Dell ObjectScale which could be used for identity and access management (IAM), bucket and multi-tenancy management.

-It also contains Rust FFI bindings for golang & python clients.
+It also contains the according golang & python client via rust FFI binding.

 ## Examples